Roberto Vannacci: Political career

-In April 2024, he accepted the candidacy to the European Parliament for the political party Lega.
+In April 2024, he accepted the candidacy to the European Parliament for the party Lega.
 He was elected to the European Parliament and was the second most voted candidate in Italy.
 On 16 July 2024, he was elected vice president of the EP group Patriots for Europe, but his nominee was opposed by the other parties and he was removed on the following day.
 On 15 May 2025, Vannacci was appointed deputy secretary of Lega, under the leadership of Matteo Salvini.
+In December 2025, Vannacci launched a political think tank that re-evaluated the role of the twenty years of Fascism and of Freemasonry, passing through the Italian Risorgimento and Italy's Pater Patriae.